FabPei/ppt-shortcuts/instrumenta_macros.md

 # Instrumenta Macro References

-This document provides a list of **macro references** of Instrumenta that can be used in the `shortcuts.csv` file for configuring **keyboard shortcuts** in Instrumenta Keys.
+This document provides a list of **macro references** of Instrumenta that can be used in the **built-in** Shortcut Editor (or directly in the `shortcuts.csv` file) for configuring **keyboard shortcuts** in Instrumenta Keys.

 ## Supported Shortcut Keys
-The **shortcuts.csv** file allows for a combination of the following keys:
+The keyboard shortcuts allow for a combination of the following keys:

 ### **Modifier Keys**
 - `Ctrl`